diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 hierarchy of its attributes, can be used, as explored in @bg:lit-review.

-During human review of the vulnerabilities found, it stood out that many of the projects, particularly those from GitHub dataset, were @ml related.
+During human review of the vulnerabilities found, it stood out that many of the projects, particularly those from the GitHub dataset, were @ml related.
 For those projects, the vulnerable functions were mostly used to handle instances of `torch.nn.Module`, a neural network module, and set parameters and weights for the neural networks.